 Special prosecutor, special counsel, and independent counsel have been used at various times for a private prosecutor appointed when a case might create a conflict for public prosecutors.

-Nowhere does the text expressly vest a right or power of contracting private attorneys to enforce laws.
+Are they constitutional?
+They're not expressed.
 We managed without them for nearly 100 years.
 President Grant appointed the first.
 Presidents Coolidge, Theodore Roosevelt and Truman followed.
-Meanwhile Congress vested the AG with power to appoint special attorneys for Tribal-country prosecutions and other unusual situations (28 USC 543).
+Meanwhile Congress vested the AG with power to appoint special attorneys for Tribal-country prosecutions and other unusual situations (currently 28 USC 543, under 28 USC 2801 et seq and 28 USC 533; see also 18 USC 1152; other relevant law summarized in US v Johnson, 637 F2d 1224 [9th Cir 1987]).

 Until Watergate, we thought nothing of this.
 But when five men were caught breaking into the headquarters of the Democratic National Party to bug them a criminal prosecution was needed that clearly might reach the White House.
 What if it implicated the president?
 The DOJ prosecutes federal crimes.
 But the AG, US attorneys and solicitor general are appointed by the president.
 We had a self-policing problem.

 The district court appointed a special prosecutor in the Executive branch.
 Chaos ensued.
 President Nixon demanded that AG Mitchell fire the special prosecutor.
 The AG resigned in protest, the deputy AG became the acting AG, the president demanded that the acting AG fire the special prosecutor, the acting AG resigned in protest, and the president appointed another acting AG who fired the special prosecutor.
-Of course, another one was then appointed.
+Another was promptly appointed.
+There was no out for Nixon.

 The Ethics in Government Act of 1978, Pub L 97-409, 92 Stat 124 et seq (exp’d 1989) and subsequent Acts vested the AG with conducting a preliminary investigation of potential grave violations of US law by high-level US officers.
 If needed the AG could then ask the DC Circuit to create a panel of 3 of its judges to appoint an independent counsel to investigate further and prosecute if needed (28 USC 591-599).
 This was upheld in Morrison v Olson, 487 US 654 (1988).